EchanHe/PhenoLearn/README.md

 ![seg 2](./assets/seg_2.png)

 Activate the Erase button and erase over the incorrectly segmented area.
 <br />

 #### **Fast Labelling**

-If you often place the same labels across multiple images, PhenoLearn's Fast Labelling feature can help speed up the process.
+If you often place the same labels across multiple images, PhenoLearn's `Fast Labelling` feature can help speed up the process.

 Click `Fast Labelling` in the `Toolbar`.
-PhenoLearn will use the annotations from the current image as pre-defined annotations for subsequent images.
+It uses the annotations from the current image as pre-defined annotations for subsequent images.
 (Note that labels must be placed in the same order to ensure accuracy).
 ![fast_label](./assets/fast_label.png)
 <br />

 #### **Saving and Loading Labeling Progress**